gt-crnch-rg/fc-with-rg-vip/docs/linux/[Linux]-SSH-and-SSH-Keys.md

 If you are having trouble connecting to a server using SSH please try the following:

-- Check SSH permissions!
+- Check SSH permissions for your .ssh folder!
+    - Correct permissions are 700 for the folder itself and 600 for any keys in the folder.
-- Check the logs for SSH under /var/log/auth.log
+- Check the logs for SSH under /var/log/auth.log on the remote server if you have sudo access on that server.
+Typically an admin will check to see why you can't log in.

 ### SSH Multiplexing ###